 Ernest Hemingway – “It is better to be lucky.
 But I would rather be exact.
 Then when luck comes you are ready.”

 Knowing the unpredictability of this journey, I believed that hard work will make me luckier.
 Beyond that is intricacies of working of the cosmos.
 Maybe the babaji who accosted my mother many moons ago for Rs.
 100, with an unsolicited prophesy that her son will become adhikaari, really set things in motion.

 The name of this blog – English, Agastya – comes from the novel “English, August” by Upamanyu Chatterjee.
 Inception of the idea of taking civil services exam took place with my reading of the said novel in 2016.

-Comment here or reach out to me on Quora or Twitter for any doubt that you might have.
+Comment here or reach out to me on Twitter for any doubt that you might have.
 I might take weeks to reply but I try my best to reply to relevant questions that I have not covered here already.

 Someone let me talk on the camera for more than 5 minutes, and this was the result: https://youtu.be/8IcvfKRxqUY